-Turn the fuel OFF when transporting.
+• Turn the fuel OFF when transporting.

-Fig. 26-Fuel Valve OFF
+Fig. 27 - Fuel Valve OFF

 - Clean all debris from the splitter that could fall off in transport. - Check tire pressure.
-Inspect for cuts or damaged rims - Check lug nuts and re-torque as necessary.
+Inspect for cuts or damaged rims. - Check lug nuts and re-torque as necessary.
 Inspect again after 20-25 mi (32-40 km).
 Check weekly.
 See page 39. - Inspect and replace any axle dust caps that are missing, damaged or leaking. - Always be in compliance with all applicable local regulations when transporting.

-6.13.3 Connecting a Tow Vehicle
+7.2 Connecting a Tow Vehicle

-- 1. Keep bystanders are clear of the machine. - 2.
-Make sure there is enough room and clearance to safely back up to the machine. - 3.
-Slowly back the tow vehicle until the coupler on the hitch and ball are aligned.
+- 1. Keep bystanders are clear of the machine. - Make sure there is enough room and clearance to safely back up to the machine. - Slowly back the tow vehicle until the coupler on the hitch and ball are aligned.

-Fig. 27 - Ball Hitch Aligned
+Fig. 28-Ball Hitch Aligned

-- 4. Lift the hitch and place the coupler over the ball on the hitch. - 5.
-Flip the latch to lock the coupler around the ball. - Pull out the jack stand snap lock pin and raise the jack stand to its stowed position.
-Install snap lock pin to secure it. - 7.
+- Lift the hitch and place the coupler over the ball on the hitch. - 5.
+Flip the latch to lock the coupler around the ball. - 6.
+Raise the rear jack stand and secure with the snap lock pin. - 7.
 Cross safety chains under trailer tongue and attach securely to the tow vehicle hitch. - 8.
 Connect the wiring harness for the lights (as equipped). - 9.
 Reverse the above procedure when unhooking.

-7. Storing the Wood Splitter
+8. Storing the Wood Splitter